JoshuaChou2018/me/about/index.md

 ##### Recent News:

 - Dec 2023, PPML-Omics is accepted by **Science Advances**.
+- Dec 2023, PPPML-HMI is accepted by **Computers in Biology and Medicine**.
 - Nov 2023, invited to give a talk to the Saudi Olympiad Elite Camp.
-- Dec 2023, PPPML-HMI is accepted by **Computers in Biology and Medicine**.
 - Oct 2023, AFS is accepted by **Nature Commucations**.
 - Sep 2023, passed my Ph.D. proposal titled "Towards Privacy-preserving Artificial General Intelligence (PAGI) for Healthcare and Bioinformatics".
+- Jun 2023, COVID-19 paper is accepted by **Nature Commucations**.
 - Mar 2023, spatial transcriptomics paper is accepted by **Nature Commucations**.
+- Feb 2023, invited to give a talk at Rising Stars in AI Symposium 2023 at KAUST.
+- May 2022, COVID-19 paper is accepted by **Nature Machine Intelligence**.

 ​	[[Past news](https://www.joshuachou.ink/news/)]